brianqian/eventspotter-react/README.md

 ```

+## Javascript

+- Destructured variables can have default values

-## System Design & Responsibility
+# System Design & Responsibility

 - Typescript would have been extremely useful in this project
 - Data shape varies when it's passed to and from the database, cache, front-end, external API's, routes, etc.
 - The shape needs to be formatted and where the shaping of data happens should be consistent.